-Wildlife Photography Guide to Quebec
+Wildlife Photography Guide to Quebec, Canada

 The province of Quebec, Canada is, obviously, a large area, rich in biodiversity and varied habitats that delight outdoor enthusiasts, but also wildlife photographers.
 Whether it is the St. Lawrence River passing through the vast boreal forest, or the different sectors of temperate forests mixed with agricultural environments, Quebec is full of surprises.

 As a native of Quebec City, and having spent most of my time looking for wildlife not far from my place, I have developed a certain expertise in the identification of wildlife near and around the city.

 In this short guide, I present to you some of my favourite areas for wildlife photography near Quebec City for the coldest times of the year: fall and winter.
 Some tips regarding wildlife spotting and photo-taking techniques and equipment are provided throughout the text, in addition to the different species on which you should focus in the different places mentioned.